-Diabetes is commonly associated with insulin.
-Amylin is another key hormone that helps control blood sugar.
-It is linked to diabetes, Alzheimer’s, osteoporosis and kidney disease.
-Read on to find out more about this hormone, and why amylin-mimicking drugs can be useful in diabetes and weight loss.
+Diabetes is commonly associated with insulin, but amylin is another key hormone that also helps control blood sugar.
+In addition to diabetes, this hormone is linked to Alzheimer’s, osteoporosis, and kidney disease.
+Read on to find out more about this hormone and why amylin-mimicking drugs can be useful for diabetes and weight loss.

 After a meal, the pancreas responds to the rising blood sugar level by releasing these two hormones.
-The amount of insulin released is 20 times higher than amylin, but they follow the same rise and fall pattern seen during periods of eating and fasting [R, R].
+The amount of insulin released is 20 times higher than amylin, but they follow the same rise and fall pattern seen during periods of eating and fasting [2, 3].

 Besides controlling blood sugar, amylin may also play important roles in controlling energy usage, blood pressure, and bone metabolism.

 Lab results are commonly shown as a set of values known as a “reference range”, which is sometimes referred to as a “normal range”.
 A reference range includes the upper and lower limits of a lab test based on a group of otherwise healthy people.